-The investment strategy of the Company is prudent and is currently confined to cash and high-grade, Eurozone Government and Corporate bonds.
+The investment strategy of the Company is prudent and is currently confined to cash and high-grade Eurozone Corporate bonds (via collective investment funds).

 Due to the current economic environment, where negative interest rates on cash and bonds are prevalent, the Company made a negative return on the investments held during the year.